 While privacy policies are mandated by law, having a terms of service is optional in the United States.
 However, operating in the CBD industry makes it an essential addition to your website.
 If you don’t know how to write your own terms and conditions, there are people (and programs) out there to help you get the job done.

-Step 7: Build Your Brand
+Step 7: Build & Strengthen Your Brand Name

 Once you’ve taken care of the legal nuances and have a great website ready to go, it’s time to establish your brand name (if you hadn’t started already).
 A great way to begin is to write pieces related to CBD and pitch them to other websites.
 Getting your name out there (not to mention valuable links back to your site) will help you build authority in the industry.